htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 keep around.
 These components can take quite some time to create;
-*condor_annex* checks each for completion every ten seconds and prints an additional dot (past the first three) when it does so, to let you know that everything’s still working.
+*condor_annex* checks each for completion every ten seconds and prints an additional dot (past the first three) when it does so, to let you know that everything's still working.

 ::